Wladimir Klitschko vs. Lamon Brewster

-Wladimir Klitschko vs. Lamon Brewster was a professional boxing match contested between former WBO heavyweight champion Wladimir Klitschko and Lamon Brewster for the vacant WBO heavyweight title.
-The event took place on April 10, 2004 at the Mandalay Bay Resort & Casino in Las Vegas, Nevada.
+Wladimir Klitschko vs. Lamon Brewster was a professional boxing match contested on April 10 2004, at the Mandalay Bay Resort & Casino in Las Vegas, Nevada, for the WBO Heavyweight Championship.

 Background

 After his shock knockout defeat at the hands of Corrie Sanders, Klitschko first brought in new trainer Freddie Roach to assist lead trainer Fritz Sdunek for his quick knockouts of Fabio Eduardo Moli and Danell Nicholson.
 Following these fights Roach left the Klitschko camp to make way for new lead trainer Emanuel Steward who had become available after the retirement of WBC & Lineal champion Lennox Lewis.

 Brewster was on a five-fight win streak (all by TKO) since his 2000 defeats against Clifford Etienne & Charles Shufford, he was previously set to challenge newly crowned WBO title holder Corrie Sanders, who declined the fight in favour of a bout with Vitali Klitschko for the vacant WBC belt.
 He was then set to face David Tua for the vacant belt in February 2004 before Tua unexpectedly pulled out.
 In the midst of this, in October 2003, his veteran trainer Bill Slayton died at the age of 81.

-After a press conference before the fight Brewster was seen in tears after talking about Slayton's death, in sullen anger punching the microphone off its mount and on to the floor, leading to comparisons with Buster Douglas whose mother passed away in the build-up to his title bout with Mike Tyson.
+After a press conference before the fight Brewster was seen in tears after talking about Slayton's death, in sullen anger punching the microphone off its mount and on to the floor, leading to comparisons with Buster Douglas, whose mother died in the build-up to his title bout with Mike Tyson.

+The fights

+Spinks vs. Judah

+Just before the main event Cory Spinks defended his Undisputed welterweight championship against WBO Light welterweight titleholder Zab Judah.

+Spinks was a slight underdog entering the bout.

 The fight

-The first four rounds were dominated by Klitschko, who knocked Brewster down in the fourth with a right hand and appeared to be close to stopping the American but he made it through the round.
-In the fifth round Klitschko appeared somewhat fatigued and, with less than a minute left in the round, Brewster caught him with a pair of left hooks that sent him into ropes which referee Robert Byrd ruled a knockdown.
-Brewster then dominated the remainder of the round before Klitschko hit the canvas shortly after the bell had sounded to end the round.
-After making it back to his feet Klitschko attempted to return to his corner but Byrd waved the fight off, giving Brewster a TKO victory and the WBO belt.
-Throughout the fight, Klitschko landed 39% of his punches, while Brewster landed just 27%.
+Spinks would control much of the fight with his jab and would generally land the harder punches throughout.
+Judah would have trouble getting inside and throw a lot of wild punches.

+A left hand from Spinks would drop Judah in the 11th round, he would beat the count and not appear hurt.

+Before the start of the final round Spinks' trainer Kevin Cunningham told the champion to "Don't get reckless", believing that they led clearly on the cards.
+With less than 30 seconds to go Judah would land a left hand to the head of Spinks that send him down.
+Spinks beat the count and was able to survive to the final bell.

+After a competitive bout Spinks was awarded a Unanimous Decision with scores of 116–111, 114–112 & 114–112.
+The Associated Press had Spinks winning 115-111.